 10.3 Implementation

-The CCWG-Accountability views the oversight of Work Stream 1 implementation as key element of its mandate.
+The CCWG-Accountability views the oversight of Work Stream 1 implementation as a key element of its mandate.
 Work Stream 1 accountability changes have to be implemented or committed to before any transition of IANA Stewardship from NTIA can occur.
 The CCWG-Accountability estimates that implementation should take about nine months with several concurrent tracks, some of which will require multiple public comment periods.
 The CCWG-Accountability has tentatively outlined the following six tracks for implementation of Work Stream 1:

-Revised Mission, Commitments and Core Values.
+Revising Mission, Commitments and Core Values.

 Establishing Fundamental Bylaws.